 - Booties and Socks – Socks are a pain in the arse.
 Sometimes he needs them because it is cold but the bugger can wiggle out of them so easy peasy.
 I am always looking for the socks he kicked off.
 It’s like he does it on purpose.
 I have seen recommendations for Zutano Stay on Baby Booties (Check it out on Amazon)… hmmm I am definitely considering trying them.

 - Hats– Colton hates hats but hey when it’s cold outside too bad, he’s wearing the hat.

-- Mittens– or just use socks on hands to help prevent scratches on your baby and yourself.
+- Mittens– or just use socks on their hands to help prevent scratches on your baby and yourself.
 Colton is always grasping and I have a lot of scratches on my arms from him.
-Thanks Colton you turd.
-Jk I still love him.
+Thanks, Colton you turd.
+Jk, I still love him.

 - Long sleeve and short sleeve onesies- I use these under his footie pajamas or as his shirt.
 I don’t like regular shirts because they ride up.